hashicorp/katakoda/consul-secure-acl-vault/step4.md

 ### Create a role to map names in Vault to a Consul ACL policy

-In the previous step you created a policy, `consul-servers`, to define servers' permissions.
+In the previous step you created a policy, `consul-servers`, to define the server agents' permissions.

 You are going to use that policy when creating tokens for Consul servers.

 A recommended approach to generate tokens for identical policies is to associate the policy to a role.

-Roles allow for the grouping of a set of policies and service identities into a reusable higher-level entity that can be applied to many tokens.
+Roles allow you to group a set of policies and service identities into a reusable higher-level entity that can be applied to many tokens.

 For this lab, you are going to configure a role that maps a name in Vault to a set of Consul ACL policies.
 When users generate credentials, if they are generated against this role they will automatically get associated to the policies of that role.